Sea Breeze Resort

 Yet, its historical beginning lays in the development of the H.E.
 Holt Naval Communication Station in the late 60th.
-The US Navy build a VLF (Very Low Frequency) Transmitter and as it fits Australia, the biggest in the world, too!
+The US Navy built a VLF (Very Low Frequency) Transmitter and as it fits Australia, the biggest in the world, too!
 The Base was established and a support town for it’s officers and their families to live in houses away from the single men in the Base.
-The now known Sea Breeze Resort was the last accommodation building, build in 1972 as Chief Petty Officers Quarters.
+The now recognised Sea Breeze Resort was the last accommodation building, build in 1972 as Chief Petty Officers Quarters.
 The US navy did their homework and found extreme flooding due to Tsunamis, Cyclones and massive rain depressions.
-So they build the town (wisely) away from the beach.
+So they built the town (wisely) away from the beach.
 They also chose to build it on the East Coast of the Peninsula.
-Unfortunately it is a bit hotter in the summer with the sea breeze pushing hot air over the Cape Range, heating it even more up.
-But in Winter……, yes you got it, it is just beautiful!
-So don’t get into Exmouth and expect it to be located right on the beach like Esperance, Cottesloe, Cervantes or Kalbarri!
-Exmouth is different in all aspects!
+Unfortunately it is a bit warmer during the summer with the sea breeze pushing hot air over the Cape Range, heating it further.

-Skywest Airlines and Qantas fly from Perth into Learmonth Airport (LEA).
+Qantas fly from Perth into Learmonth Airport (LEA).
 The airport is located 37 km from Exmouth.
-We offer a free shuttle service for our guests.
-(Must be pre-booked) A shuttle bus also meets each flight and for a fee you can catch a ride to town.
-Coach companies service Exmouth and the Ningaloo Reef.
-Greyhound-McCafferty and several smaller operators like Easy Rider, Red Back and Red Earth Safari offering a “hop on – hop off” service along the WA Coast!
+Sea Breeze Resort offers a free shuttle service for our guests.
+(Must be pre-booked) A shuttle bus also meets each flight and for a fee you can catch a ride into town.
+Coach company’s service Exmouth and the Ningaloo Reef.
+Smaller operators like Easy Rider, Red Back and Red Earth Safari offering a “hop on – hop off” service along the WA Coast!

-Most people are initially disappointed, when they drive into Exmouth.
-It is away from the ocean, the marina development looks like an aborted building site and the main road looks a bit odd.
+Exmouth is away from the ocean, and the marina development looks like an abandoned building site.
 A rough outback town at the end of a long trip!
-Yet the town centre has been recently undergone a nice rebuild with pleasant shade and seated areas.
-The “CBD” has 2 supermarkets, a bakery, a pharmacy, a couple of surf /sport shops, a liquor store, a newsagent and few specialised shops.
-A couple of restaurants and cafes offering lunch and dinner.
-Mechanical services are available and a few tackle shops for your daily needs of fishing equipment.
-3 petrol stations with the most expensive one on the main road.
-Just tucked one street back is Exmouth fuel supplies off Nimitz Street, they are usually a bit cheaper than the others and very friendly too!
+Yet the town centre has recently been renovated with pleasant shade and seated areas.
+The “CBD” has 2 supermarkets, bakery, pharmacy, surf /sport shops, liquor store, newsagent and a few specialised shops.
+A couple of restaurants and cafes offer lunch and dinner.
+Mechanical services are also available and a few tackle shops for your daily needs of fishing equipment.
+There are three petrol stations – the most expensive on the main road, tucked one street back is Exmouth fuel supplies off Nimitz Street and are usually cheaper than the others.

 Main industries in Exmouth are commercial prawning and fishing, defence activities at Learmonth Airport (RAAF) and Exmouth at the H.E.
 Holt Communication Station ( RAN ).
 Oil and gas mining is increasing dramatically as well as limestone mining and heavy support industry to the mining activities.

 Tourism is the other lifeline for most of Exmouth residents and the balance between Eco Tourism and mining is at a tipping point.
 With most tourism operation being seasonal and historically only one airline flying into Exmouth at extremely high cost, Exmouth has never reached it’s full potential.
-Most people think it is too hot an humid in Exmouth, but we actually have a very dry summer climate with hot temperatures during the peak time of the day, but beautiful for the rest of the day/night.
+Exmouth have a very dry summer climate with hot temperatures during the peak time of the day, but beautiful temperatures for the rest of the day/night.
 Water temperatures in summer increase to 35 degrees Celsius in the lagoons over unspoiled coral reef.
-In our opinion Exmouth is an all year round destination and offers everything in regards to Eco Tourism for the worlds travellers.
-BUT if you are looking for the raging night life, parties, cocktail functions on the beach and tropical palm trees hanging over the beach then you are mistaken!
-Exmouth climate is desert like – a very dry and harsh environment, unable to support trees!
+Exmouth climate is desert like – a very dry and harsh environment that is unable to support trees!
 Sparse vegetation mainly bushland and Spinifex grass are building the main landscape.
 Mixed in are lime stone rocks, deep red dirt, white sandy beaches and turquoise lagoons covered by the deep blue of the Indian Ocean!

-So if you are after the real deal in tourism and want to visit a place where mother nature is unspoiled, vast, rough and natural then Exmouth is your destination!
-But be aware, you may fall in love with it and it will be very hard to leave…….so plan enough time and give it the attention it deserves as it’s real treasures are hidden and need discovering rather than being “ticked off” a list.
+If you are after the real deal in tourism and want to visit a place where mother nature is unspoiled, vast, rough and natural, then Exmouth is your destination!
+But be aware, you may fall in love with it and it will be very hard to leave.
+Plan enough time and give it the attention it deserves as it’s real treasures are hidden and need discovering rather than being “ticked off” a list.